Travelers on the Montour Trail can take advantage of campsites at three areas:

 - Campers must also follow Trail rules.

-One primitive campsite with a tent platform is available at the Boggs site, near Mile 11.5, west of Imperial.
+One primitive campsite with a tent platform is available at the Boggs site, near MM 11.5, west of Imperial.
 The site is for overnight use only and includes:

 - Wood-platform Adirondak shelter